Fahani/webrobocomp.github.io/page10.md

 ####Reference systems and Transformation coordinate.

 One of the problems of robot manipulators is to know where their structural elements are arranged in the space in which they move.
 We therefore need a referral system that puts or position the elements of the robot in the workspace.
 So, a `reference system` is a set of agreements or conventions used by an observer to measure positions, rotations and other physical parameters of the system being studied.
-In our case, the arm of the robot is into the three-dimensional workspace (R≥, with the axis X, Y and Z), where each components (for example, each joint) has one traslation (tx, ty, tz) and one rotation (rx, ry, rz).
+In our case, the arm of the robot is into the three-dimensional workspace (R¬≥, with the axis X, Y and Z), where each components (for example, each joint) has one traslation (tx, ty, tz) and one rotation (rx, ry, rz).
 Therefore, the position of each component is given by a vector of six elements: `P=[tx, ty, tz, rx, ry, rz]` (the first three translational and three rotational recent).
 Normally, we represent the poses by homogeneous trasnformation matrices, which are of the form:

 <div class="highlighter-rouge">